 - 14.5 oz can diced tomatoes

 - 1 chipotle pepper in adobo sauce plus 1 teaspoon of the adobo sauce

 - Preheat a grill to 400 degrees.

-- Add the the tomatoes, chipotle and adobo sauce, 1 tsp cumin, cinnamon and garlic clove to a food processor.
+- Add the the tomatoes, chipotle and adobo sauce, 1 teaspoon cumin, cinnamon and garlic clove to a food processor.
 Whir to puree the ingredients together.

 - Scoop ¾ of a cup of the chipotle mixture into a plastic bag.
 Add the pork chops to the bag, seal, and toss gently to coat the chops with the chipotle mixture.
 Reserve the remainder of the chipotle mixture.